Looking for books for college students? Keep reading, you’ll love this guide.

 12: The Defining Decade

 This book is written by Meg Jay.
-This book is all about finding the importance of your twenties, that’s this book says Why Your Twenties Matter and How to Make the Most of Them Now.
+This book is all about finding the importance of your 20s, that’s this book says Why Your Twenties Matter and How to Make the Most of Them Now.

 You can easily relate to many things while reading this book and it will give you a lot of perspectives.